-Although I'm on fellowship and research leaves during various terms between 2017–19, I'll be holding office hours between 2–5pm on Tuesdays and Thursdays (except holidays and breaks).
-During this time slot, I plan to be writing or procrastinating in my office with tea, coffee, and possible Lou's donuts.
-Any and all Dartmouth students: feel free to drop by and interrupt me for a chat @ 64 Hopkins Center (across from Paddock Music Library).
-Exceptions will be noted here a few weeks ahead of time.
+Dear students: Although I'm on fellowship and research leaves during certain terms between 2017–19, I will be holding informal office hours between 2–5pm every Tuesday and Thursday (except holidays and breaks).
+During this window, I plan to be writing or procrastinating in my office with tea, coffee, and baked goods from Lou's (while supplies last).
+Any and all Dartmouth students should feel free to drop by for a chat (64 Hopkins Center–directly across from Paddock Music Library).

 As an Assistant Professor of Music at Dartmouth College, I teach courses in history, media, ethics, disability, race, and digital games.
 Working at the crossroads of critical inquiry and public engagement, I advocate for interpersonal care as the heart of academic and activist labors.
 My current research explores how people's spoken and unspoken judgments of others' artistic, musical, and rhetorical abilities give rise to just versus unjust social relations (veneration, exoneration, violence).
 Between 2012–16, I was a Junior Fellow at the Harvard Society of Fellows.